 Rohantime gets a steady stream of interesting and often funny anecdote’s and mini-stories from Rohanists.
-This is a great example from Clive Tully Award-winning travel and outdoors writer, photographer and broadcaster Clive is a specialist in adventure travel.
+This is a great example from Clive Tully Award-winning travel and outdoors writer, photographer and broadcaster.

 It’s been interesting to read some of the little snippets about the faithful Rohan belt, but here’s a little tip straight from the horse’s mouth.
 Most people wear their belts with the female side of the buckle to their left, the male to their right, and the loose end of the belt coming out on top.

 Paul Howcroft was a man who strove to make clothing where functionality was the prime consideration, but that’s not to say he ignored looking smart.